AsherTeo/Financial-Loan-Analytics/README.md

    - Analyze factors like interest rate, loan amount, and term to understand their impact on profitability.

 3. **Feature Importance:**
-   - Use machine learning techniques to determine the importance of each feature in predicting loan status or profitability.
+   - Use machine learning techniques to determine the importance of each feature in predicting loan status.
    - Identify the most influential features and their impact on loan outcomes.